skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

+Before you <h2>fall in love</h2>
+with the Unicode escapes

+---

+## cons

+- The escapes are translated before the code is compiled
+- Harmless comments become hidden backdoors
+- Or just break the build

+---

 ## Resource bundles

-- It is still possible to use UTF-8 in your `.properties` files if you do:
+- Possible to use UTF-8 in your `.properties` files if you do:

 ```
 public String getPropertyFromUTF8File(final String pKey)